ROGER UNDERWOOD (1954-58)

 BRUCE CAMPBELL (1945-51)

-For service to sailing through a range of yachting organisations, to the preservation of military history, and to the real estate industry.
+Awarded an OAM for service to sailing through a range of yachting organisations, to the preservation of military history, and to the real estate industry.
 Mr Campbell’s involvement with the Royal Australian Artillery Association saw the restoration of many important historical artillery pieces and the establishment of the Farrawa Cup, a series of offshore races conducted by Royal Freshwater Bay Yacht Club.

 JOHN GARLAND (1945-50)

-For service to the real estate industry through a range of executive roles with professional organisations, to the development of international relationships with property sector representatives, and to the community of Perth.
+Awarded an AM for service to the real estate industry through a range of executive roles with professional organisations, to the development of international relationships with property sector representatives, and to the community of Perth.
 Mr Garland specialised in the Asia-Pacific area and in recognition of his contribution he is one of the very few Australians to receive the FIABCI Medal of Honour.

 TONY HOUSE (1945-51)

-For service to medicine, particularly in the fields of liver and kidney transplantations, to rural and remote health, and to education.
+Awarded an AM for service to medicine, particularly in the fields of liver and kidney transplantations, to rural and remote health, and to education.
 Mr House has served as Chairman and Committee member for the Royal Australian College of Surgeons, the Faculty of Medicine, the Australian Medical Association and various metropolitan teaching hospitals.

 CLAYTON MANNERS (1961-65)